langurmonkey/website-source/content/blog/2021/fuji-x-s10-first-impressions.md

 ## The body

-This is the first mirrorless camera I hold for more than 5 minutes, and compared to my Canon EOS 40D, which is much larger and heavier, it feels like a little toy.
+This is the first mirrorless camera I hold for more than 5 minutes, and compared to my Canon EOS 40D, which is much larger and heavier, it feels *small*.
 I guess it will take some time to get used to the new feel, but I love the small package and compact form factor.
+Just by holding it you know it is very well built.
+The button disposition is okay.
+I'm not used to it yet, and I miss the little back quick control dial on my 40D, but I gain a touchscreen.

 ## Connectivity